pyranges/pyranges_1.x/docs/how_to_overlap.rst

 The most versatile: join_overlaps
 ---------------------------------

-The most versatile overlap-related method for pairs of PyRanges is :func:`join_overlaps <pyranges.PyRanges.join_overlaps>`.
+The most versatile overlap-related method for pairs of PyRanges is :func:`join_overlaps <pyranges1.PyRanges.join_overlaps>`.
 This method is analogous to a SQL join operation, but rather than matching rows in two tables through a common key, they are matched in virtue of their overlap.